awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/detecting-custom-labels.md

   1. For each label returned, apply the desired threshold by checking that the label confidence is greater than the threshold that you want for the label\.

-For more information, see [Improving an Amazon Rekognition Custom Labels model](tr-improve-model.md)\.
+For more information, see [Improving a trained Amazon Rekognition Custom Labels model](improving-model.md)\.

 If you're finding the confidence values returned by `DetectCustomLabels` are too low, consider retraining the model\.
-For more information, see [Training an Amazon Rekognition Custom Labels model](tm-train-model.md)\.
+For more information, see [Training an Amazon Rekognition Custom Labels model](training-model.md)\.
 You can restrict the number of custom labels returned from `DetectCustomLabels` by specifying the `MaxResults` input parameter\.
 The results are returned sorted from the highest confidence to the lowest\.

 For other examples that call `DetectCustomLabels`, see [Examples](examples.md)\.